matthiask/towel/docs/api.rst

 - :py:class:`Serializer`:
   The API response serializer, responsible for content type negotiation and creation of :py:class:`~django.http.HttpResponse` instances.
+- :py:class:`RequestParser`:
+  Understands requests in various formats (JSON, urlencoded, etc.) and handles the differences.
 - :py:class:`APIException`:
   An exception which can be raised deep down in the API / resource machinery and will be converted into a nicely formatted response in the requested